Employee Performance Management: Definition & Best Practices

 • organizing exit interviews and analyzing their results

-By having a proper system in place, the company and its managers have a way to give all subordinates a performance boost and thus make the whole organization run smoothly by perfecting the way each individual does their job.
+No matter what size an organization is, the leaders of an organization should be aware of the state and performance of their employees.
+A strong performance management system helps define the critical role and the responsibilities of each position and thus gives management different instruments to evaluate employee performance and respond accordingly.
+By having a proper system in place, the company and its managers have a way to give all employees a performance boost and thus make the whole organization run smoothly by perfecting the way each individual does their job.

-Here’s a list of all the additional employee performance management benefits:
+Here are some additional employee performance management benefits:

-• keeping employees engaged
+• keeps employees engaged

-• development of good employee/manager relationship
+• develops a good employee/manager relationship

 • helps retain talent in the organization